Test

 18- Sunglasses

 They protect your eyes from the sun’s glare.
-But don’t wear your best branded sunglasses to the pool.
-Accidents happen and your glasses could end up at the bottom of the pool.
+But don’t wear your best brand-name sunglasses to the pool.
+Accidents happen, and your sunglasses could end up at the bottom of the pool.

 19- Buoys and flotation equipment

-If you have a child who cannot swim well, drowning prevention devices such as lifejackets are essential, even if lifeguards are present.
-When the pool is busy, your child can easily get lost in the crowd.
+If you have a child who can’t swim well, drowning prevention devices such as life jackets are essential, even if lifeguards are present.
+When the pool is crowded, your child can easily get lost in the crowd.

 20- First aid kit

-Children are prone to cuts and scrapes when they’re playing around the pool.
-A first aid kit can also help them in the event of headaches or allergies.
-Take a small first aid kit containing disinfectant and a few bandages.
+Children are prone to cuts and scrapes when playing around the pool.
+A first-aid kit can also help with headaches and allergies.
+Take a small first-aid kit containing disinfectant and a few bandages.

 21- Pool toys